devsunb/kanata-vk-agent/README.md

 - As explained in Background, this tool currently only support macOS
 - kanata [live reload](https://jtroo.github.io/config.html#live-reload) does not run when the virtual key is pressed, so it will run on the next app change
 - kanata allows [up to 767 virtual keys](https://jtroo.github.io/config.html#virtual-keys)

+## Credit

+- [appwatcher](https://github.com/meschbach/appwatcher): Example of using cgo to execute go code when macOS frontmost app changes
+- [clavy](https://github.com/rami3l/clavy): I had never used rust before, so I was going to make it in go, but then I saw that this repository uses objc2 libraries and channel, so I rebuilt it in rust.
+- [qanata](https://github.com/veyxov/qanata): Referenced how to communicate over a TCP connection with kanata in rust.